kiboschool/course-programming-1/src/lessons/libraries/library_basics.md

-# 9.1 Libraries
+# Libraries

-In this section, you will more about libraries, their usage and importance.
+In this section, you'll learn more about libraries and how to use them.

-## What is a Library
+## What is a Library?

-We already talked about modules in python and how can we use external functions using the keyword `import`.
-At this section, we will take a closer look at this concept and in the next lesson, we are going to check main features of some known libraries in python.
+You've used the keyword `import` to access external modules.
+Now, you'll take a closer look at how programmers use code written by other people.

-Normally, a library is a collection of books or is a room or place where many books are stored to be used later.
-Similarly, in the programming world, a library is a collection of precompiled codes that can be used later on in a program for some specific well-defined operations.
-Other than pre-compiled codes, a library may contain documentation, configuration data, message templates, classes, and values, etc.
+A library is a collection of code that can be used in other programs for specific operations.
+Other than code, a library may contain documentation, configuration data, message templates, classes, values, and more.

-A Python library is a collection of related modules.
-It contains bundles of code that can be used repeatedly in different programs.
-It makes Python Programming simpler and convenient for the programmer.
-As we don’t need to write the same code again and again for different programs.
-Python libraries play a very vital role in many fields like Machine Learning, Data Science, Data Visualization, etc.
+A Python library aims to make programming simpler and more convenient for the programmer.
+We don’t need to write the same code again and again for different programs.

+Python libraries play a vital role in many fields like Machine Learning, Data Science, Data Visualization, and Web Development.
+As you learn more about those fields, you'll become familiar with the modules that are most often used in those fields.

-> **_Libraries & Modules_** A library is a collection of modules, but the terms are often used interchangeably, especially since many libraries only consist of a single module, so don’t worry if you mix them.
+> **Libraries & Modules** A library is a collection of modules, but the terms are often used interchangeably, especially since many libraries only consist of a single module.
+Don’t worry if you mix them up.

-### Python Standard Library
+## The Standard Library

-The Python Standard Library is a collection of script modules accessible to a Python program to simplify the programming process and removing the need to rewrite commonly used commands.
-They can be used by 'calling/importing' them at the beginning of a script.
+The Python Standard Library is a collection of modules accessible to every Python program to simplify the programming process.
+You have used the Standard library by importing modules at the beginning of your scripts.

-The following are among the most important:
+The following are among the most common:
+- random
 - time
+- json
-- sys
+- math
 - os
-- math
-- random
-- pickle
 - urllib
 - re

+> **Exploration**
-> Look up each of these libraries.
-Read about what the library is for.
+> * Look up the documentation each of the libraries listed.
+What is each library for?

-> Check the list of all standard library modules at http://www.python.org/doc/
+> * See the list of all standard library modules at [http://www.python.org/doc/](http://www.python.org/doc/).
+>   What other modules are you curious about?

 ## Using modules

-Use `import` to load a library module into a program’s memory.
-Then refer to things from the module as `module_name.thing_name`
-Python uses `.` to mean “part of”.
+Use `import` to load a module into your program.
+Then, you can use items from the module as `module_name.thing_name` Python uses `.` to mean “part of”.

 Here's an example using the `string` module, a standard library module for common string operations: